As pointed out earlier, in

 - Determine the change in angle between lines through the point

-that were parallel to and axes.
+that were parallel to

 Solution: